gambit0070/IOT-Smart-Plant-Plant-growth/README.md

 1 connect controller to blink cloud and blink app

-2 Air and soil humidity and temperature have own radial gauge to show last measures
+2 Air and soil humidity and temperature have own radial gauge to show last measures Jackie

 3 manual switch on/off buttom for water pump.
 Dmitry